wikimedia/mediawiki-tools-scap/README.rst

 Debian distribution version.

 To generate the container images and run tests in each of them, we provide a `Makefile`.
-To run all tests against all supported Debian distributions use `make test`.
+To run tests against the default Debian distribution (defined by `DEFAULT_VARIANT' in `Makefile'), use `make test`.
+To run all tests against all supported Debian distributions use `make test-all`.
+To run tests against a specific supported Debian distribution, use `make test-<distro>`, for example `make test-bullseye`.

-The `test` target builds the images using the `Blubberfile syntax
+The `test*` targets build the images using the `Blubberfile syntax
 <https://wikitech.wikimedia.org/wiki/Blubber/User_Guide#Blubberfiles>` using
 `Blubber buildkit <docker-registry.wikimedia.org/repos/releng/blubber/buildkit>`.
-The target then invokes the defined entrypoint `tox` which runs the tests in each images.
+The blubberfile is configured to run tests using `tox` at image build time.

-The Wikimedia CI builds those images in a similar way and run the same tests.
+The Wikimedia CI builds those images in a similar way and runs the same tests.

 To build all images without running tests, use `make images`, useful when amending the Blubber config or changing dependencies.

-For each Debian distribution defined at the top of the `makefile`, rules let you build and test against a single distribution: `make test-bullseye`.
-You will probably want to use it when developing instead of testing against each of the distribution.
-When your change is ready, run it against all distributions to catch potential compatibility issues (`make test`).

 Reporting Issues
 ================